 - Reach new markets through an easier movement of goods.
 Experienced 3PL logistics providers already have existing relationships.
 They can facilitate introductions in a new market, where a smaller business is looking to grow, making the transition easier.

-- Take advantage of an existing logistics infrastructure and an experienced logistics mover who is up to speed on national, regional and international tariffs, laws and regulations.
+- Take advantage of an existing logistics infrastructure and an experienced logistics mover who is up to speed on national, regional, and international tariffs, laws, and regulations.

 - Benefit from reduced transport costs.
-Using a 3PL logistics provider allows businesses to skip the costly trial-and-error process involved in growing, as well as, the significant investment of time and resources required to build a shipping and fulfilment network.
+Using a 3PL logistics provider allows businesses to skip the costly trial-and-error process involved in growing, as well as, the significant investment of time and resources required to build a shipping and fulfillment network.

 The only disadvantage of outsourcing to a 3PL is the loss of control a business may feel over the movement of its products.
-However, with a professional and trustworthy logistics company on board, a business can be confident that their products are in the safest hands.
+However, with a professional and trustworthy logistics company on board, a business can be confident that its products are in the safest hands.

 There are many third-party logistics providers to choose from today, so a business is advised to explore all available options before making a decision.
-While price is an important factor to consider, it is a good idea for businesses to look at the size, reach, and maturity of a 3PL, as well as at the other services (if any) that they can offer.
+While the price is an important factor to consider, it is a good idea for businesses to look at the size, reach, and maturity of a 3PL, as well as at the other services (if any) that they can offer.
 Perhaps the most important factor to consider is whether a 3PL is trustworthy and capable, as they are likely to be default partners in the success of a business.